Dancing with the Stars (American TV series) season 6: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1

 Each couple performed either the cha-cha-cha or the foxtrot.
 The men performed on the first night and the women on the second.
 Couples are listed in the order they performed.